 Far too much of the social and political discourse we see today is defined by anger, polarization, and recrimination.
 Few seem to be happy with the tone of our national discourse.
 I guarantee the ones that don’t want it to change are either sick or cashing in on it.
 Most believe it is as bad as it has ever been.
 Because of the nature of social media, a 24 hour news cycle, and an ever increasing ability to pick the ideas and perspective we like, we have become a civil discourse averse society.

 Knowing what you know is fine, but how willing are you to challenge what you know for the sake of seeing how good an idea it is in the first place?
 How willing are you to engage in a social and emotional process of bridge building?
 It is more than an intellectual sparring contest to win points.
-It is a deliberate process for the sake of expanding knowledge you yourself and others.
+It could be Politics, Religion, Sexuality, Race, The Constitution, or even something as benign as sports or entertainment.
+Our righteous passion can close us off to true communication.
+It is a deliberate process for the sake of expanding knowledge for yourself and others.
 When it comes to engaging in social change and civil discourse, the simple question is:

 Do you want to be right or do you want to be effective?